 Hemp products such as, paper, rope, clothing, and bioplastics, have always been available in the United States.
 Federal law never banned the importation of these products, as long as, the THC content is less than or equal to 0.3 percent.8

 Now with people interested in plant nutrition there is a larger availability of hemp-derived foods.
 These foods are made from sources outside of the U.S. These sources only contain a minimal amount of THC, and are completely legal.

 When buying a hemp products, make sure that it is made from imported industrial hemp.
 Buy brands that manufacture with Good Manufacturing Practice (GMP) standards and test their products purity and quality.

-The information herein on "Hemp, What Is It Exactly?" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Hemp, What Is It Exactly?" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.